-Developed by Rockstar North, the Grand Theft Auto franchise has spanned a decade and shaped video game culture arguably more than any other series in that time, generating spectacular critical acclaim for some of its titles as well as public controversy, in equal measure.
-The franchise was one of the first to provide a completely open-ended environment, even from its initial iterations, and has built upon those roots to produce it's latest title, Grand Theft Auto IV, bringing in over 500 million dollars and selling six million units within its first week.
+Developed by Rockstar North, the Grand Theft Auto franchise has spanned almost two decades and shaped video game culture tremendously, generating spectacular critical acclaim as well as public controversy, in equal measure.
+The franchise was one of the first to provide a completely open-ended environment, even from its initial iterations, and has built upon those roots to produce it's latest title, Grand Theft Auto V.

 Original Release Date: 1997